-Ontario plans to introduce an Official Ontario Cannabis Retailer Seal that will help consumers identify legitimate retailers where federally quality-assured products can be found.
+Operators of cannabis retail stores authorized by the AGCO must display the Official Ontario Cannabis Retailer Seal that will help consumers identify legitimate retailers where federally quality-assured products can be found.
+All other retailers that do not have the cannabis retail seal are not legal cannabis retailers in Ontario.
 The federal government has set regulations on packaging and labelling information and restricted advertising.
 Retailers will have to ensure that products are not visible to children, and that all sales be made over the counter.

 Medicinal cannabis is available through a federally licensed producer online or over the phone.
 Learn more about accessing cannabis for medicinal purposes.

 Legalization aims to reduce the illegal market and eliminate the sale of unregulated and potentially unsafe cannabis products.

 For more information about the legalization of non-medicinal cannabis in Ontario, visit www.ontario.ca/cannabis.

 Anybody who shares, sells, gives, or otherwise supplies cannabis to anybody under the age of 19 may be liable to a fine or imprisonment, or both.

 A young person of less than 19 years old who possesses cannabis may be liable to a fine or participation in a diversion program, or both.

 In Ontario, people aged 19 and over can possess up to 30 grams of dried cannabis (about once ounce) or its equivalent if in another form of non-medicinal cannabis in public at any time.
 Anyone carrying more than 30 grams could be subject to a ticket.
 It’s also possible that the cannabis over the limit could be seized.

 In Canada, possession for medicinal purposes is limited to the lesser of a 30-day supply or 150 grams of dried cannabis or the equivalent amount if in another form.